 Don’t Pack Too Much

-You’re aware that checked bags are subject to extra fees if they’re overweight or oversized — but did you know that many airlines weigh carry-on bags as well?
+You’re aware that checked bags are subject to extra fees if they’re overweight or oversized—but did you know that many airlines weigh carry-on bags as well?
 Both Qantas and Air New Zealand, for example, have a 15-pound weight limit for carry-on bags (7 kilograms), while Air France allows a more generous 26 pounds (12 kg) as the total weight of your carry-on plus your personal item.
-We recommend buying a small luggage scale to weigh your bag before you leave; that way you can redistribute or discard items in the privacy of your home rather than at the airport counter.
+Consider buying a small luggage scale to weigh your bag before you leave; that way you can redistribute or discard items in the privacy of your home rather than at the airport counter.

-Many other airlines, including the biggest U.S. carriers, do not currently have weight limits for carry-on bags, but they do have size limits — and unfortunately, they’re shrinking.
-Double-check your carrier’s website before each trip to make sure your carry-on’s dimensions are still kosher.
+Many other airlines, including the biggest U.S. carriers, do not currently have weight limits for carry-on bags, but they do have size limits—and unfortunately, they’re shrinking.
+See Carry-on and Personal Item Size Limits for 32 Major Airlines to see how your airline stacks up.

 Don’t Assume Your Carry-on Won’t Be Gate-Checked